 But medical marijuana is still illegal at the federal level.
 It’s currently a Schedule 1 drug, which means the federal government considers it just as dangerous as heroin and says there is no medicinal value.
 This means our family would have to move to a different state to get it, or obtain it illegally and risk arrest.
 I have decided that neither of those choices are good enough for my family.

 That’s why I’m supporting the Compassionate Access, Research Expansion and Respect States (CARERS) Act -- a bipartisan bill that will let states legalize medical marijuana without federal interference.
 It will also expand research into the health benefits of marijuana and allow Veterans Affairs doctors to recommend marijuana to ailing veterans.
-It will completely legalize high CBD strains of marijuana for medical treatment nationwide.

 Please sign my petition asking Congress to pass the CARERS Act.